 Ready To Mount Your Panels?
 Check out our step-by-step solar mounting guide.

-Mixing Different Solar Panel Sizes
+Step 5: Mixing Different Solar Panel Sizes

 If maximizing your solar wattage is critical for you, you can mix and match solar panels of different sizes to take up all the available space on your camper’s roof.